Part II: powerboat racer

 Carstairs then set up his own boatyard in East Cowes with Joe Harris as chief engineer.
 Estelle IV was entered in the 1929 Harmsworth Cup but hit a log.

-The trial for obscenity against Radcliffe Hall's The Well of Loneliness had been in November 1928, and 1929 saw both Victor Barker's trial for making a false statement on a marriage certificate and Violette Morris' failed legal case against the Fédération française de sports féminins.
+The trial for obscenity against Radclyffe Hall's The Well of Loneliness had been in November 1928, and 1929 saw both Victor Barker's trial for making a false statement on a marriage certificate and Violette Morris' failed legal case against the Fédération française de sports féminins.
 The tide was turning against masculine women.

 At the 1930 Harmsworth Cup, the Estelle V set an American speed record, but broke down in the actual race.
 Carstairs had spent $500,000 attempting to win the Harmsworth Cup, but now conceded defeat.

 Back in England, Joe contributed £10,000 towards a racing car for Malcolm Campbell which set a new land-speed record, and Campbell was knighted.
 Campbell described Joe Carstairs as

 "the greatest sportsman I know".Joe participated in a few more races, but without success.
 Carstairs provided Joe Harris an income in perpetuity, and attended his bedside when he lost his legs in old age.

 Joe, Wadley and Mabs Jenkins, a manicurist, set out on a 15-month world tour.
 In India they both shot a panther.
 In Ceylon a man acted as batman to Joe and Mabs.
 He asked Joe's permission to marry, and Joe gave him a lifetime income.

 On return Joe still built boats, but no longer for racing.

 In 1933 he saw an advert in a US newspaper for the sale of an island in the Bahamas.
 In 1934 he bought Whale Cay for $40,000.